 Such stars, however, make up a minority of all young stars in dwarfs, which are heavily dominated by the inner clump.
 As a result, ordered rotation is negligible in most dwarfs.
 One may worry that there are too few young stars with $r>1$ kpc to compute $\kappa_{\rm rot,young}$ reliably at the faint end.
-The thin dashed magenta line of Figure \ref{FigMstarKrotYoung} shows results using only galaxies with a minimum of $50$ young stars in the outer regions, and confirms that young stars in the outer regions are indeed formed in rotationally-supported structures.
+The thin, dashed magenta line of Figure \ref{FigMstarKrotYoung} shows results where we only used galaxies with a minimum of $50$ young stars in the outer regions; this confirms that young stars in the outer regions are indeed formed in rotationally supported structures.